EricLondon66/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 ## Reporting Services in SharePoint integrated mode

-You publish reports to Repoorting Services in SharePoint integrated mode.
+You publish reports to Reporting Services in SharePoint integrated mode.
 You can schedule report processing, access reports on demand, subscribe to published reports, and export reports to other applications such as Microsoft Excel.
 Create data alerts on reports published to a SharePoint site and receive email messages when report data changes.

 More about [Reporting Services Report Server in SharePoint integrated mode](../reporting-services/report-server-sharepoint/reporting-services-report-server-sharepoint-mode.md).